Yesterday was Friday, a weekend holiday in the middle east. I thought of having my dinner at a restaurant. I…

 Recently, I attended an Iftar party at a luxury hotel in Baghdad.
-After I finished the food, I would a nice, sweet dessert there — a simple concoction: puff pastry is combined with raisins, pistachios, coconut and almonds, then drenched in sweetened milk.
+After I finished the food, I found a nice, sweet dessert there, called Om Ali — a simple concoction: bread and pastry are combined with raisins, pistachios, coconut and almonds, then drenched in sweetened milk.
 It’s not the story of a royal chef preparing an innovative dish at the behest of a discerning king, but of a murder and a rather cruel one!

 Dolma is a family of stuffed vegetable dishes common in the Mediterranean cuisine.
 It slowly made a delicious journey from the shores of the Mediterranean Sea to the shores of the Bay of Bengal, where it got the exotic transformation.